-An intervention is a specific academic/behavioral strategy that differs from activities occurring in the student's classroom.
-It is designed to provide a struggling student with the necessary skills and academic/behavioral supports to allow him/her to achieve grade-level expectations.
+An intervention is a specific academic, social emotional, and/or behavioral strategy that differs from activities occurring in the student's classroom.
+It is designed to provide a struggling student with the necessary repeated academic, and or social emotional /behavioral skills to allow him/her to achieve grade-level expectations.